6941 W. Archer Ave. Chicago, IL 60638

 Cracked or Broken Tooth

-If you can, locate the broken piece of the tooth and keep it so we can try to reattach it to your tooth.
+You may break a tooth if you have an injury or bite into something hard, but you need to seek immediate attention.
+As soon as you damage or crack your tooth, try locate the broken piece of the tooth.
 Gently rinse your mouth with warm water to clean the area.
 If you’re bleeding, use a clean cloth or gauze to apply light pressure until it stops.

 Soft Tissue Injuries